hunglongtrangithub/mazest/README.md

 ## Technical Details

-### Architecture

-- **Event-driven design**
-- Only uses `crossterm` for terminal I/O
-- **Multi-threaded execution:**
-  - Main thread: handles user input events and orchestration
-  - Compute thread: runs maze generation and solving algorithms
-  - Render thread: processes and displays grid events
+The architecture is **event-driven**, using channels and atomic bools to coordinate termination of threads and communication among threads.
+There are four main threads:
-  - User input thread: listens to terminal events and send to main thread
+1. Input thread: listens to terminal events and forward certain events to the main thread
-- **Atomic flags** for thread synchronization and cancellation
-- **Channel-based communication** between threads
-- **Buffered rendering** to render grid events to stdout in batches for better performance

-### Performance Optimizations
+2. Main thread: spawns other threads, and runs the main app loop logic
+3. Render thread: listens to user action events and grid update events to render grid animation to the screen, and handles grid display on terminal resizing
+4. Compute thread: produces grid update events with a combination of maze generator and solver

-- `std::sync::mpsc::sync_channel` is used between compute thread and render thread to regulate the compute thread aggressively sending grid events to render thread
+The input thread polls terminal events for a 100ms timeout and checks the status in the atomic bools to terminate itself. `std::sync::mpsc::sync_channel` is used between compute thread and render thread to prevent the compute thread aggressively sending grid update events to render thread and blowing up the channel queue.
-- Non-blocking user input polling for responsiveness

 ## Upcoming Features

-### Interactive Controls (Planned)
+The interactive controls and terminal resize handling features that I want are implemented:

 - [x] **Pause/Resume** - Enter to pause/resume rendering
 - [x] **Navigation** - Left/Right arrow keys to traverse rendering history with on-screen logs
 - [x] **Speed Control** - Up/Down arrow keys to adjust rendering speed with on-screen indicator

-### Terminal Resize Handling (Planned)

-- Resume from last valid state when terminal size is restored
+- [x] ***Terminal Resize Handling** - Resume from last valid state when terminal size is restored
-- Maybe start a new run when terminal size is too small for current maze size?

-### Future Enhancements
+## Future Enhancements

 - Additional maze generation algorithms
 - More pathfinding algorithms
 - Support for larger maze sizes (u16 dimensions: up to 65,535×65,535)?

-### Notes
+## Terminal Emulator Rendering Experience

 When using Mazest, different terminal emulators's rendering performance can have vary significantly for very large mazes.
 Based on my experience with my Macbook: